-The State of Nevada has identified these waters as impaired waterbodies under Section 303(d) of the CWA (Nevada Division of Environmental Protection, 2016).
+The State of Nevada has identified the drains in the area of the main base as impaired waterbodies under Section 303(d) of the CWA (Nevada Division of Environmental Protection, 2016).
 The state classifies a waterbody as impaired if it does not meet any single associated water quality standard and thereby does not support a beneficial use.
-Water quality parameters that have one or more associated impaired beneficial uses include arsenic, boron, Escherichia coli (bacteria), iron, mercury in fish tissue and sediment, total phosphorus, and total dissolved solids (Nevada Division of Environmental Protection, 2016).
+Water quality parameters that have one or more associated impaired beneficial uses in the drains in the area of the main base include arsenic, boron, Escherichia coli (bacteria), iron, mercury in fish tissue and sediment, total phosphorus, and total dissolved solids (Nevada Division of Environmental Protection, 2016).
 The TMDL is the allowable loading from all pollutant sources established as a level necessary to achieve compliance with applicable water quality standards.
 States are required to develop TMDLs for waterbody segment/parameter combinations appearing in the 303(d) List (40 Code of Federal Regulations part 130.7).
 However, the State of Nevada has not yet established TMDLs for drainages within the region of interest (Nevada Division of Environmental Protection, 2016).

-Nonpoint source water pollution in Carson River Basin is due mainly to historic mining activities and mill sites, with continued non-point source pollution from agricultural operations, urban runoff, and hydrologic modifications.
-Water quality parameters of concern include nutrients, pesticides and herbicides, suspended solids, turbidity, and bacteria, all of which the state's Nonpoint Source Program (administered by the Division of Environmental Protection) targets.
+Water pollution in Carson River Basin is due mainly to historic mining activities and mill sites, with continued non-point source pollution from agricultural operations, urban runoff, and hydrologic modifications (Bonzongo et al., 2002; Chen et al., 1996; Cobourn & Lewis, 2018).
+Water quality parameters of concern include nutrients, pesticides and herbicides, suspended solids, turbidity, and bacteria, all of which the state's Nonpoint Source Program (administered by the Nevada Division of Environmental Protection) targets.